 Distinguished Service Award

-Amanda Colborn, business operations manager, ’12, received the Distinguished Service Award, for a staff member who consistently shows outstanding job performance, provides service or support above and beyond the call of duty, exemplifies or inspires a teamwork attitude and contributes to our community with a commitment to excellence.
+Amanda Colborn, assistant director of facilities and events , ’12, received the Distinguished Service Award, for a staff member who consistently shows outstanding job performance, provides service or support above and beyond the call of duty, exemplifies or inspires a teamwork attitude and contributes to our community with a commitment to excellence.
 Colborn’s nominators noted she took on additional responsibilities involving behind-the-scenes event coordination all while keeping the 5-year-old Howard L. Hawks Hall in wonderful condition for thousands of people.
 She helps lead a team that “provides a great experiential learning environment for students.”

 D'vee Buss Students First Award